anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   If the authorization is done off-site, the domain registrar MUST forward the certification request to the RA to perform the authorization there.
-  In this case  the certification request object MUST include a proof of origin such that the authorization to be based on the included pledge identity information.
+  In this case  the certification request object MUST include a proof-of-origin such that the authorization to be based on the included pledge identity information.
   As stated above, this SHOULD be done by an additional signature using the IDevID.